Emily sat cross-legged on

 in front of her.
 She'd been revising since early that morning

 where to start.
-Finally admitting defeat, she began sifting
+Admitting defeat, she started sifting

 through the books and pages and scrunched-up scraps of paper for